stat6250-s17/course-questions-wiki/week-05/README.md

 * *Answer (aalshehry−stat6250):* FILENAME fileref 'filename';
 - Question (yyan11−stat6250): Can I using a FILENAME Statement referencing a Raw Data File?
 - Answer (yyan11−stat6250): Yes, when reading raw data, you can use the FILENAME statement to point to the location of the external file that contains the data.
 Just as you assign a libref by using a LIBNAME statement, you assign a fileref by using a FILENAME statement.
+- Question (meisenbach-stat6250): What error message do you get if you do not use the quote marks?